 Known Risks & Mitigations

-Different fund setups will have different levels of trust within and between these parties.
+Different fund setups will have different levels of trust for these parties.

 E.g., a DAO treasury might only have a single investor who is ostensibly the same entity as the owner.
 Or, they might delegate asset management to an EOA that should only be trusted to operate within specific parameters.